cacheflowe/touchdesigner-onnx/README.md

 ## Installation

 To install the required Python modules, use the shell scripts in the `python/scripts` directory.
-These scripts will automatically use TouchDesigner's built-in Python executable to install the necessary packages.
+These scripts use TouchDesigner's built-in Python executable to install the necessary packages.
 Read more about how this works (and why it might not work) below.

 1. Open a terminal or command prompt.
 2. `cd` to the `python/scripts` directory.
-2. Run the appropriate script for your operating system:
+3. Run the appropriate script for your operating system:
    - Windows: `install-modules.cmd` (or double-click the file)
    - Mac: `sudo bash ./install-modules.sh`
 4. Download the models as described below.